shauli-ravfogel/academic-kickstart/content/publication/Latin/index.md

 # Publication name and optional abbreviated publication name.
 publication: "Ab Antiquo: Proto-language Reconstruction with RNNs"
-publication_short: We study whether neural models can learn the systemtic patterns of language evolution, and reconstruct proto-forms based on words on existing langauges.
+publication_short:

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: We study whether neural models can learn the systemtic patterns of language evolution, and reconstruct proto-forms based on words on existing langauges.

 tags: []
 categories: []